citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

 Distributing tables and loading data
 ------------------------------------

-We will now go ahead and tell Citus to distribute these tables across the different nodes we have in the cluster.
+We will now go ahead and tell Citus to distribute these tables across the nodes in the cluster.
 To do so, you can run :code:`create_distributed_table` and specify the table you want to shard and the column you want to shard on.
-In this case, we will shard all the tables on the :code:`user_id`.
+In this case, we will shard all the tables on :code:`user_id`.

 ::

     SELECT create_distributed_table('github_users', 'user_id');
     SELECT create_distributed_table('github_events', 'user_id');

-Sharding all tables on the company identifier allows Citus to :ref:`colocate <colocation>` the tables together and allow for efficient joins and distributed roll-ups across your cluster.
+Sharding all tables on the user identifier allows Citus to :ref:`colocate <colocation>` these tables together, and allows for efficient joins and distributed roll-ups.
 You can learn more about the benefits of this approach `here <https://www.citusdata.com/blog/2016/11/29/event-aggregation-at-scale-with-postgresql/>`_.

 Then, you can go ahead and load the data we downloaded into the tables using the standard PostgreSQL :code:`\COPY` command.
-Please make sure that you specify the correct file path if you downloaded the file to some other location.
+Please make sure that you specify the correct file path if you downloaded the file to a different location.

 ::